mojofunk/ardour-docs/todo/gui.md

 Region boost gain should indicate how much gain is being boosted or show a dialog/allow preview etc.

+Replace all use of setting tooltips to using ARDOUR_UI_UTILS::set_tooltip

 # General

 Show splash screen at application start and do a plugin scan at that point